 Can I see an example worksheet?

-How does this formula work?
+How does the formula for dynamic named ranges work?

 - Formula to count last row